BodnarAlex/MDN_Breakout/README.md

 # MND Breakout

-The game is written according to the MND guide for learning canvas.

-HTML, CSS and JS were used.
+This is my first game using canvas.
+I made it according to the instructions from MND and used HTML, CSS and JS.

 ## Web page to view